-My fellow dungeoneers, critters and roleplayers, the video game that can finally encapsulate everything we love about Dungeons & Dragons is finally on the horizon.
-Larian Studios’ Baldur’s Gate 3 is finally jumping into Early Access this year.
+My fellow dungeoneers, critters and roleplayers, the video game that can finally encapsulate everything we love about Dungeons & Dragons is finally here.
+Larian Studios’ Baldur’s Gate 3 finally jumped into Early Access this year.

 If you’re a fan role-playing games like Divinity: Original Sin 2 or someone who wants to start playing Dungeons & Dragons but doesn’t have a Dungeon Master or other people to play with, Baldur’s Gate 3 could be your first stepping stone into the world of Dungeons & Dragons.

 All of the combat, world-building and character creation are taken straight from the pen and paper game.
 Larian Studios has already shown off a ton of gameplay, clips from the story and how the feeling of Dungeons & Dragons is present within the world of Baldur’s Gate 3

 Here’s everything you need to know about Baldur’s Gate 3.

 - See the best PC games and best Xbox Game Pass PC games to play now

 - These are the best Xbox Series X games and best PS5 games so far

 - See our Xbox Series X review and PS5 review

 Baldur’s Gate 3 release date